 You guessed it.
 She was experiencing wonderful feelings of happiness and good health-thoughts of love, optimism, and hope.
 By repositioning her body, Judy had put on the "body costume" of happiness and created a new body-image.
-That image was conveyed to her brain, and her brain responded with positive thoughts.
+That image was conveyed to her brain, which responded with positive thoughts, and the body, with positive physiological chemicals.